-Purse and Valuables - Please do not bring personal items with you that will not fit into your pockets as there is no place to store them during the event (purses, cameras, hangers, umbellas).
+Purse and Valuables - Please do not bring personal items with you that will not fit into your pockets as there is no place to store them during the event (purses, cameras, hangers, umbrellas).
 Once you walk across the stage you will NOT return to your original seat.

 Photography - In an effort to inform the parents of graduates about photos at the upcoming Commencement ceremony, Chapell Graduation Images has developed a new preregistration system which allows the graduates and/or their parents to provide their email and mailing address information to Chappell prior to the ceremony.
 They can also add up to 6 family members' contact information as well to help share the good news and the photos!
 Graduates can preregister their own email address, as well as addresses for friends and family.
 Graduation Images will contact them just as soon as their photos are available for online viewing and ordering.
 Visit GradImages to register at http://www.gradimages.com/Preregistration

 Regalia - The academic costume consists of black gown of the appropriate degree level, mortarboard cap, hood and tassel.
 The MUSC hood color (inside) is gold and black the outside trim is associated to the degree awarded.
 Only one hood may be worn.
-For combined, dual degrees the color is that of the higher degree is worn.
+For combined degrees the color is that of the higher degree is worn.
 MUSC Honor Cords will also be worn as awarded by the College and University.
 We do not permit any supplementary ornamentation to the Academic Regalia.
-Please be advised that you will be walking across campus, on sidewalks, in grass, and up and down ramps as well as across the stage.
+Please be advised that you will be walking across the coliseum and up and down ramps/stairs as well as across the stage.

 Transcripts - Official transcripts that you have already ordered will be mailed out as soon as your degree is posted usually the week after graduation.
 Remember that effective immediately after you graduate, the cost of transcripts is $20.00 per paper copy and $10.00 per electronic copy.
 Free copies are provided to enrolled students if your request is received prior to your date of graduation.